-A fundamental stage of capacity planning is to estimate the projected student enrollments, and multiply by the expected weekly student contact hours to obtain a total figure of the demand for "Bodies-On-Seats" (BOS) or total student contact hours.
-Similarly, for the rooms we could just sum up the room capacities and multiply by the number of hours they are available in order to determine the "BOS-supply".
-A naive way to perform capacity planning, based on such BOS estimates, would be simply to ensure that the supply exceeds the demand.
+A fundamental stage of capacity planning is to estimate the projected student enrollments, and multiply by the expected weekly student contact hours to obtain the total demand for "seat-hours".
+Similarly, for the rooms we could just sum up the room capacities and multiply by the number of hours they are available in order to determine the "seat-hours supply".
+A naive way to perform capacity planning, based on such seat-hours estimates, would be simply to ensure that the supply exceeds the demand.
 However, it is very rare that it is possible to use all of the seats.
-The efficiency of space usage is usually measured by giving a figure for the "Utilisation"; the fraction (or percentage) of available seat-hours that actually end up being used.
+The efficiency of space usage is usually measured by giving a figure for the "utilisation"; the fraction (or percentage) of available seat-hours that actually end up being used.
 In real institutions, the utilisation can be surprisingly low, perhaps only 20-50%.
-To compensate for this, we need to build in excess capacity [8, 9].
+To compensate for this, when planning the amount of teaching space to supply, we need to build in excess capacity [1, 2].